luiswirth/bsc-thesis/src/matter.typ

 == 1-Form Source Problem on $RR^n$

 We verify the source problem by means of the method of manufactured solution.
-Our manifactured solution is a 1-form that follows the same pattern for any dimensions.
+Our manufactured solution is a 1-form that follows the same pattern for any dimensions.

 $